palashdeep/option_vol_fitting/README.md

 All models operate on arbitrage-free inputs.

+### Arbitrage Enforcement

+The system enforces vertical, butterfly, and calendar arbitrage constraints explicitly.
+The mathematical formulation and enforcement order are detailed in §3–§6 of [`DESIGN.md`](DESIGN.md).

+## Design & Invariants

+This project is intentionally organized around explicit invariants rather than around any single volatility model.

+The full design rationale — including the choice of representations, the ordering of arbitrage repairs, and the separation between inference, constraints, and modeling — is documented in [`DESIGN.md`](DESIGN.md).

+Readers interested in *why* particular constraints are enforced, *where* they are applied in the pipeline, and *how* edge cases are handled should start there.

 ## Key Features
 - Hybrid implied volatility inference with provenance tracking
 - Explicitly enforcement of static arbitrage constraints